EC327-Fall2022/pa4-alberttzhao/README.md

 - wildpokemon will start to follow the trainer
 - trainer's display code will turn to a lower case t
 - every time the trainer moves, it's health will decrease by wildpokemon's attack value, instead of the usual 1.
     - for example:
-    if a wildpokemon has an attack value of 3 everytime time trainer takes a step while followed by the wildpokemon, it's health will be reduced by 3.
+        if a wildpokemon has an attack value of 3.
+Everytime time trainer takes a step while followed by the wildpokemon, it's health will be reduced by 3.
     - however, each time wildpokemon takes a step, it will also lose its health by 1 it is possible for wildpokemon to die!

 ##How Trainer Bahave when in contact with Wild Pokemon: